kaizten/kaizten.github.io/development/vue/style-guide.md

 - The filtered list will only be re-evaluated when a dependency changes
 - It helps separate our component logic from the template, making our component more readable

-**14. Validate your props with good definitions.** This is arguably the most important best practice to follow.
+14. Validate your props with good definitions.
+This is arguably the most important best practice to follow.
 Why is it important?
 Well.
 It basically saves future you from current you.
 When designing a large scale project, it’s easy to forget exactly the exact format, type, and other conventions you used for a prop.
 And if you’re in a larger dev team, your coworkers aren’t mind-readers so make it clear to them how to use your components!
 So save everyone the hassle of having to painstakingly trace your component to determine a prop’s formatting and please just write prop validations.
 Check out this example from the Vue docs.

 ```javascript
 export default {